-The Zorn palette is named after Anders Leonard Zorn (February 18, 1860 – August 22, 1920), who was an internationally successful artist from Sweden.
+The Zorn palette is named after renowned Swedish artist Anders Leonard Zorn (February 18, 1860 – August 22, 1920).
 Best know for his portraits, domestic scenes and nudes in outdoor settings, he like John Singer Sargent and Joaquín Sorolla, are greatly admired by many realist artists today for his lively and skillful brushwork.

-Zorn is also known for using a palette limited to only four colors.
-Although there is some disagreement over the exact number of colors on his palette it generally is believed that Zorn reduced his palette to the rather earthy colors of Yellow Ochre, Cadmium Red Medium, Ivory Black plus White.
+Zorn is also known for using a palette limited to just four colors.
+Although there is some disagreement over the exact colors on his palette it is generally believed that Zorn reduced his palette to the rather earthy colors of Yellow Ochre, Cadmium Red Medium, Ivory Black plus White.
 Some lists add Vermillion, Viridian, and/or Cerulean Blue.
-Wherever the truth lies the palette is far more limited in color range than most artists use.
-Me?
-I normally use 19 colors.
+Wherever the truth lies the palette is far more limited in color range than most artists use today.

-Why Yellow Ochre, Cadmium Red Medium, Ivory Black.
-They are an earthy version of the basic primary pigment colors Yellow, Red and Blue.
+Why Yellow Ochre, Cadmium Red Medium, and Ivory Black?
+They are an earthy version of the primary pigment colors Yellow, Red and Blue.
 Yellow Ochre is earthy but still mixes with red and black to create some very pleasant warm orange hues and cool green hues respectively.
 Cadmium Red is rich and warm.
 Ivory Black is cool and acts like very deep blue.

-This exercise involves creating a color chart where the basic Zorn Palette of Yellow Ochre, Cadmium Red, and Ivory Black are systematically mixed from full saturated color to a barely tinted white.
-The resulting chart shows the remarkable range of colors you can get from this basic palette.
-I also discovered the beautifully harmonious color combination that is created by limiting your color choices.
+This exercise involves creating a color chart where the basic Zorn Palette of Yellow Ochre, Cadmium Red, and Ivory Black are systematically mixed from fully saturated hue to barely tinted white.
+The resulting chart demonstrates the remarkable range of colors you can get from this basic palette.
+I also discovered the beautifully harmonious color combinations that are created by using this palette.

-Next Four Rows: Mix white with the color in the top each column to create a progressively lighter value of that color.
-The percentage is an approximate value.
-The point is to show a gradual but clear difference from the pure color to a light tint of that same color.
+Mix white with the color at the top each column.
+The objective is to create a 5-stage progressively lighter value of each top row color.
+Listed on the left side of the guide is the approximate percentage of the top row color mixed with pure white for each row.
+Your goal is to create a gradual but clear series from the pure color to a light tint of that same color.

 Mix a large puddle of pure colors first and divide it into five smaller puddles.
 Then add white to each puddle to create the gradually lighter mixes.
 After those colors are painted on the grid, add the third, trace color, to each mixture to use in the lower half of the column.

-Clean your palette after you finish each column to keep your colors clean.
+Clean your palette, brush or palette knife after you finish each column to keep your colors clean.